-- Career and Technical Education revenue, times - The lesser of - o one, or - o the ratio of the adjusted net tax capacity per student in the fiscal year in which the levy is certified, to \$7,612.
+- Career and Technical Education revenue, times - The lesser of - 0 one. or - the ratio of the adjusted net tax capacity per student in the fiscal year in which the levy is certified, to \$7,612.
+0

 Career and Technical aid equals: